 Kissing under the mistletoe was a fond tradition.
-When all the berries, each one representing a kiss, had been plucked, no more kisses were allowed.
+Each berry on the mistletoe representing a kiss.
+When all the berries had been plucked, no more kisses were allowed.

 Retailers began taking advantage of the holiday in the late Victorian period.
 This was when the tradition of decorating department store windows began.
-Sometimes the displays had moveable parts.
-Prior to this, Christmas gifts were largely homemade.
+Sometimes the displays had movable parts meant to wow passersby.

 Christmas carolers also were part of the retail tradition.
-They encouraged the sale of sheet music as they strolled down streets busy with shoppers.
-Carolers who went from home to home hoped to be rewarded with a warm drink.
+They encouraged the sale of sheet music while they performed on crowded sidewalks.
+Carolers who went door-to-door hoped to be rewarded with a warm drink.

 Games were a large part of the holiday.
 People played kissing games, charades, snatching brandy-soaked raisins out of flames and blind man’s bluff.
 Ghost stories were told.

-During the holiday season, families went to music programs and pantomimes.
-It also was a season of balls and parties.
+During the holiday season, families went to music programs and pantomimes and attended balls and parties.